PR advice to help you determine which is right and how to prepare

 Your written statement may not always get the media off your back entirely; it might only buy you some time.
 Therefore, you should include phone numbers and other ways for journalists to reach you for follow-up questions.

 - Take a deep breath and let your PR firm handle your media relations issues.

 It’s easy to get flustered and confused when reporters are breathing down your neck.
 You may think you need to react right away and do whatever they ask.
 Instead, slow down and call a PR firm.

 At Axia Public Relations, we specialize in media relations and have excellent working relationships with journalists.
 When you join our team, you get a well-connected PR partner that can handle any new or traditional media issue to help protect your reputation and brand.
-Contact us or download our free e-book Learn Media Relations from the Media to find out more.
+Contact us or download our e-book Learn Media Relations from the Media to find out more.